erika connor

 Living in the sky has its advantages.
 I am untouched by flood.
 Any calamities that could happen below would go unregistered from above.
 Sometimes the whole valley simply disappears into mist.
 I feel safe.
 Except, in a storm.
 Then, the blowing winds pry at the roof and the cabin shakes on its legs.
 Trees bow and snap.
 Thunder and lightening comes down on my head and I think: there is nowhere to run to.

 As darkness fell, we lit the candles and laid out our feast.
 I am so grateful to my mother for instilling the old traditions in me.
 Our faces illuminated with soft light, the shadows on the old wooden walls and ceiling, the silence of a house without pipes or wires, all set the atmosphere.
-Form met function.
-It was real.

 My mother had brought a summer sleeping bag and said she would be fine on the Coleman camp cot.
 She is my lovely Viking Mother!
 At 4 am the wind began to gust from the north.
 I heard my mother shifting on the cot.
 She must have been cold, but she never complained.
 I got up to stoke the stove.
 The wind was battering the walls and the cold came in.
 The temperature dropped 30 degrees.
-I threw an army sleeping bag over my mother, and we fell back to sleep.
+I laid an extra army sleeping bag over my mother, and we fell back to sleep.
 That’s how fast the wind can change.

+I write well by wind.
+The thoughts come like the birds.
 The cloud formations here are the most beautiful I’ve seen anywhere.
 They come looming over me.
 I feel like their passing is just a breadth from the top of my head.
 Wind is my favourite.
 It has an association with distance and flying.
 I watch how the birds do it.
 The vultures find the thermals from the cliffs and are held without having to flap their wings.
 They fly on a ‘dihedral’.
-The word comes from the Greek, ‘di’ meaning ‘two’, and ‘hedra’, meaning ‘seat’.
 Like a plane, the wings are held at a certain angle from the body to determine the centre of gravity.

 Next Post